yell for the bell

-Recognize words that rhyme with shell (e.g., “Do shell and bell rhyme?”) and produce rhyme words (e.g., “Think of a word that rhymes with bell.”)
+Recognize words that rhyme with yell (e.g., “Do yell and bell rhyme?”) and produce rhyme words (e.g., “Think of a word that rhymes with yell.”)

 - Bell or bell graphic*

-The children will yell or hide and search for a bell as they recognize and produce words that rhyme with bell, such as yell, fell, and well.
+Tell the children that they will yell and search for a bell as they recognize and produce words that rhyme with yell, such as bell, fell, sell, and well.

 Tell, tell, who has the bell?

-- While sitting in a circle, choose one child to wear a blindfolded, stand in the middle of the circle and then give the bell or bell graphic to another child in the circle.
+- While sitting in a circle, choose one child to blindfolded and stand in the middle of the circle.

-- When the student in the middle hears the bell, have him or her take off the blindfold while all the other children yell (chant) together, “Tell, tell, who has the bell?”
+- When the child in the middle hears the bell, un-blindfold him or her while all the other children yell (chant) together, “Tell, tell, who has the bell?”

-- The child in the middle will guess who has the bell based on where he or she heard the sound.
+- Let the child in the middle guess who has the bell based on where he or she heard the sound.